 I tried this homemade play-doh recipe for our project and it was really great!
 I left most of the play-doh white, but added a little red and a little yellow food coloring to some of it to make the other colors.

-I had my son start out by using the red play-doh to make a small tooth shape.
+My son started out by using the red play-doh to make a small tooth shape.
 He was able to do this pretty easily on his own.
 This part will eventually represent the pulp.

 Next, he made a long snake shape out of the yellow play-doh and wrapped it around the outside of the red tooth.
 This will represent the dentin.